One-to-One Support in Labour

 Implications for Future Research

 To date, there seems to be relatively little high-quality research on the long-term benefits of one-to-one care in labour.
-As Bohren et al. (2017) suggest, further studies into post-partum benefits and long-term outcomes are needed to complete the picture.
+As Bohren et al. (2017) suggest, further studies into postpartum benefits and long-term outcomes are needed to complete the picture.
 They suggest that research in the following areas would be particularly helpful:

 • The effects on breastfeeding

-• Low self-esteem and difficulty mothering
+• Low self-esteem and difficulty parenting

-• Poor mother-infant interactions.
+• Poor parent-infant interactions.

 In other words, it seems that there are many more benefits yet to be discovered that extend beyond the critical period of labour itself.

 One research project that does stand out, however, is the COSMOS trial (McLachlan et al. 2008), which compared standard maternity care with one-to-one midwifery support.
-During the trial, it was shown that assigning an individual midwife to a woman throughout their pregnancy, birth and early postnatal period resulted in some valuable benefits, notably:
+During the trial, it was shown that assigning an individual midwife to a patient throughout their pregnancy, birth and early postnatal period resulted in some valuable benefits, notably:

 • Fewer caesarean births